lambdaxymox/cglinalg/README.md

   transformations on points and vectors.
 This library distinguishes points from vectors and locations in space vs. displacements in space.
 This matters when working with working with affine transformations in homogeneous coordinates.
-* Affine transformations including translation, reflection, shear, scale, and rotation operations.
+* Transformations including translation, reflection, shear, scale, and rotation operations.
 * Orthographic projections and perspective projections for camera models.
-* The ability to treat vectors and matrices as arrays so they can be sent to across API boundaries.
 * Typed angles and typed angle trigonometry that statically guarantee that trigonometry is done in the right units.
 * The library makes heavy use of property testing via the `proptest` crate